 If you're looking to add a bright pop of color to your bullet journaling, the Point 88 Fineliner Pen set has the color variety you're looking for.
 This set gives you 30 different color choices, including several neon shades.
 The pens are also precise: The metal-enclosed tip produces a 0.44-millimeter line width, giving you the ability to create really intricate drawings.
 Another cool feature?
 A long cap-off time means you don’t have to worry about ink drying out if you leave the cap off by accident!

 The hexagonal shape of the pens is designed for comfort and ease.
 Reviewers describe them as a cross between a pen and a marker—perfect for writing, but also great for detailed sketches.
 Just be careful when choosing your paper, as some people complained of bleedthrough.

 You can never go wrong with a classic ballpoint, and these BIC pens are a tried-and-true choice.
-For around $10, you get a set of 24 pens—perfect for those who are constantly losing their writing instruments.
+The set includes 24 pens—perfect for those who are constantly losing their writing instruments.
 At 1.6 millimeters, this model has a bolder point than the classic, so your writing will be a bit more vivid.
 They also feature BIC's proprietary Easy-Glide System ink, which is even smoother than the classic BIC system, making them ideal for lots of writing.